-Pushpad collects detailed information about the delivery of each message.
+Pushpad collects detailed information about the delivery of each notification.
 The following stats are available:

 - Scheduled: it has a different meaning depending on context.
 For the project stats it represents the total number of notifications that you have sent (regardless of the delivery status).
 If you open the details of a single notification this metric represents the number of notifications that are in the Pushpad sending queue.
 Usually queues last at most a few seconds, however if you send millions of notifications in bulk, then a queue can last for some minutes.
 Sometimes you can also note that most notifications are reported as successfully sent immediately, while a small fraction of them takes more seconds to be processed: that means that Pushpad is performing automatic retries for some recipients.

 - Expired: the number of subscriptions that have been deleted because they were expired.
 This usually happens when the users unsubscribe from notifications from the browser preferences.

 - Invalid Subscription: the number of deliveries that failed because the browser push service (e.g. Mozilla autopush for Firefox, FCM for Chrome, WNS for Edge, Apple Push Notification service for Safari) reported that the subscription does not exist.

 - Unsuccessful: the number of deliveries that failed for other reasons.
 You can contact support if you need more details.

 - Successfully Sent: the number of notifications that were sent successfully by Pushpad to the browser push service (e.g. Mozilla autopush for Firefox, FCM for Chrome, WNS for Edge, Apple Push Notification service for Safari).
 This means that the browser push service confirms that the notification is successfully received and that it will try to deliver it to the end device as soon as the device becomes online.

 - Opened: the number of notifications that were clicked.
 This also includes any interaction with the action buttons.